Edgio/ectoken/php-native-ectoken/README.md

 not require a PHP extension to operate, making it suitable for environments in which PHP extensions are not available.

+Additional ECToken parameter management has been included in order to assist users of this library to construct parameter strings for encrypting.

 ## Requirements

-Efforts have been made to ensure that this code will operate properly on PHP 5.6+ or PHP 7, with or without the mbstring or openssl modules.
+Efforts have been made to ensure that this code will operate properly on PHP 5.6+ or PHP 7+, with or without mbstring or openssl support.

 - Composer (<https://getcomposer.org>) is required for dependency management